ani2fun/note-book/src/infrastructure/k3s/preparing-environment.md

 - Log in to AWS Management Console and go to the EC2 dashboard.
 - Launch a new EC2 instance:
   - AMI: Use Amazon Linux 2023 (Free tier eligible) (or match your existing setup, e.g., AlmaLinux).
-  - Instance Type: Choose t2.micro (1 vCPUs, 1 GiB RAM) or adjust as needed.
+  - Instance Type: Choose t2.micro or adjust as needed.
   - Key Pair: Select or create a key pair (e.g., ec2-key.pem) for SSH.
   - Network: Use the default VPC and enable Auto-assign Public IP.
   - Storage: Allocate a root volume (e.g., 30 GiB gp3).